d3fc/d3fc/site/src/components/introduction/building-a-chart.md

 There are a number of charting libraries built with D3, however these invariably hide the underlying power of D3 behind the same-old complex and confusing APIs.

 With d3fc our aim is to enhance D3 by providing a suite of powerful [charting components](http://bost.ocks.org/mike/chart/) that make it easy for you to assemble exactly the chart you want.
 These components 'speak the language' of D3, supporting [selections](http://bost.ocks.org/mike/selection/) and [data joins](http://bost.ocks.org/mike/join/).
-Furthermore, using the [decorate pattern](https://d3fc.io/components/introduction/decorate-pattern.html), you can enhance and manipulate the way in which they are rendered.
+Furthermore, using the {{{ hyperlink 'decorate-pattern.html' title='decorate pattern' }}}, you can enhance and manipulate the way in which they are rendered.

 With d3fc components you can quickly assemble bespoke charts, without hiding the power of D3.

 ## Creating the data

 Typically chart data will be supplied by some external source, in JSON or CSV format.
 For the purposes of this example we'll just generate some random data. d3fc has a number of `data` utilities, including components that help construct realistic random data.
-For this example we'll use the [random walk component](/components/data/walk.html) to generate 12 datapoints, mapping them to create datapoints with `sales` and `month` properties:
+For this example we'll use the {{{ hyperlink 'walk.html' title='random walk component' }}} to generate 12 datapoints, mapping them to create datapoints with `sales` and `month` properties:

 ```js
 {{{creating-some-data-js}}}